Parsley is a widely used herb packed with health benefits and flavor.

 For potted parsley, give water until it just starts to drip from the pot’s drainage holes.

-Good drainage is also essential for healthy moisture levels, especially if you’re growing your parsley in a container.
+Good drainage is also essential for healthy moisture levels, especially if you’re growing your parsley plant in a container.

 Make sure nothing is blocking the drainage hole at the bottom of the pot.
 Use a rock or piece of wood to cover the hole and prevent loss of soil while still allowing for water drainage.